huaweicloud/terraform-provider-huaweicloud/docs/resources/live_notification_configuration.md

   If omitted, the provider-level region will be used.
   Changing this parameter will create a new resource.

-* `domain_name` - (Required, String, ForceNew) Specifies the ingest domain name to which the notification cofiguration belongs.
+* `domain_name` - (Required, String, ForceNew) Specifies the ingest domain name to which the notification configuration belongs.
   Changing this parameter will create a new resource.